 7. The Chinese Labourers recruited by the British

 British had an additional force that consisted of Chinese Labourers.
 These labourers didn’t take part in the war, but they are responsible for the trenches that annihilated the bulk of British opponents during the war.
 And while you’re busy thinking how cruel the British government must have been to force Chinese into this, then you’d be surprised to learn that these labourers were actually recruited by the British army through the Chinese government.

 8. Concrete ships were used during the war

 The demand for ships before the First World War exceeded the amount of steel available at that time.
 But since every nation needed a warship to be armed to teeth, they had to figure out an alternative material that could replace steel.
-And that’s how the idea of concrete ships was born… resulting into the first 10 concrete ships the world would ever have.
+And that’s how the idea of concrete ships was born, resulting in the first 10 concrete ships the world would ever have.
 In fact, as we speak, some of these ships are still retained at the coastal town of British-Colombia.

-9. India Supported the Allies
+9. India supported the Allies

 British were actually afraid of an Indian revolt during the war.
-But instead of revolting, Indians expressed an unprecedented support and loyalty towards the Britain with the hope that this could enhance the cause of their Indian Home rule.
+But instead of revolting, Indians expressed an unprecedented support and loyalty towards Britain with the hope that this could enhance the cause of their Indian Home rule.
 They provided an army that literally outnumbered the British army, and then send a large supply of money, ammunition, and food to the British army in combat.
-47, 746 of Indian soldiers were actually killed in the process, while a further 65, 126 wounded.
+47,746 of Indian soldiers were actually killed in the process, while a further 65, 126 wounded.